 To celebrate the 70th Anniversary of the International Theatre Institute and to underline the cross-cultural and international aspect of theatre and of ITI, the Executive Council has selected five message authors to write a message – one from each of the five UNESCO Regions.
-The authors of the Messages of World Theatre Day 2018 are:
+The authors of the Messages of World Theatre Day 2018 were:

 Asia Pacific: Ram Gopal BAJAJ, India